joma74/acc-natours/docs/TestcafeScreenshot.md

 Where `output()` renders the browser configuration to the per testcafe expected string format.

-_[Rant] That `await` before `new` is so cruel as anything in Node that is trapped by using a single async function anywhere below.
-And wants to continue sync again._
+_[Rant] That `await` before `new` is so cruel as anything in Node that is trapped by using a single async function anywhere below - and wants to continue sync again._

 Still, how to set width/height for the media breakpoints in FF were not clear to me. `t.resizeWindow` documents itself as `Sets the browser window size.` How does that help to meet the viewport size?